wali-ku/EECS738-A4/README.md

 # Treasure Hunters Inc.
 The purpose of this assignment is to explore reinforcement learning for solving a maze like environment.
-It is done as part of the fourth assignment of EECS738
+It is done as part of the fourth assignment of the course: EECS738 - Machine Learning.
-- Machine Learning course.

 ## Project Members
   - Pushkar Singh Negi